-Whether you’re a kid at home trying to spice up a book report or a teacher at school trying to do the same thing, making a book trailer is a fun way to incorporate reading with technology and script writing in a response to reading.
-Learn the steps and programs for how to make your own.
+Whether you’re a kid at home trying to spice up a book report or a teacher at school trying to do the same thing, making a book trailer is a fun way to incorporate reading with technology or scriptwriting in response to reading.
+Learn the steps and programs for how to make your own book trailer.

 Are you ready?